Follow the Whale Trail

 See orcas in the wild, learn about Salish Sea wildlife, and enjoy the ride into the whales' world

 The San Juan Islands are one of the best places in the world to see beautiful black-and-white orca whales in the wild.
 Two ecotypes are commonly found in the Salish Sea - the critically endangered Southern Residents (J, K, and L pods) and transient, or Bigg's, orcas.
-The odds are highest from a whale watch boat, but you may also catch them passing by from some of the coastal locations on The Whale Trail.
+You may catch them passing by from some of the coastal locations on The Whale Trail.
 This collection of whale-focused museums, parks and launching points run all the way down the West Coast, highlighting some of the best places to see and learn about whales.

-The Pacific Northwest is also experiencing a “Humpback Comeback” and other whales, such as minkes and grays can be seen in the area.
-There are several ways to go about seeing and learning about the beautiful and mysterious ‘blackfish’, as the Northwest Coast Native peoples in this region call them.
+The Pacific Northwest is also experiencing a “Humpback Comeback” and other whales, such as minkes and grays, can be seen in the area.
+There are several ways to see and learn about the beautiful and mysterious ‘blackfish’, as the Northwest Coast Native peoples in this region call them.

-Here are a couple of ways to make your trip more fun and more educational:
+Here are a couple of ways to add whales to your San Juan Island trip:

 The Whale Museum

-Before going out on a whale watching tour, stop by The Whale Museum to learn from experts about what you may see in our waters.
+Before setting out to see the whales in their natural habitat, stop by The Whale Museum to learn from experts about what you may see in our waters.
 One of the highlights of the museum is the skeleton of a young orca named Sooke (L-112) that mysteriously died in 2013.
 The museum shows the process of preparing the skeleton for display, and has several other exhibits where you can learn about the different kinds of whales that swim in the Salish Sea, hear their calls, learn to identify individual orcas by their markings, and learn what it takes to “Be Whale Wise” when viewing whales in the wild.
 This historic building in Friday Harbor, just three blocks from the ferry landing, also has a gift shop with a nice selection of sea-life related gifts, books, DVDs, toys, and lots more.